 Is the money you put in debt or equity?
 This has been the age-old question.
 IRC 385(b) briefly discusses five characteristics taken into consideration when trying to make this determination, while some courts have considered up to 16 different items.
 Since you may be considering memorializing your shareholder loan to achieve “bona fide debt” status and possibly experience capital gain treatment, you may want to consider including some of the factors the courts weigh into your debt instrument.

 Courts have stated the classification of debt or equity is one of fact, but courts have considered different numbers of facts when deciding between debt or equity.
-While many of the factors are consistent between courts, capitalizing with shareholder loans vs a capital contribution can add a layer of complexity, and shareholders should consider the reasons why they would like to capitalize with debt.
+While many of the factors are consistent between courts, capitalizing with shareholder loans vs. a capital contribution can add a layer of complexity, and shareholders need to consider the reasons they would like to capitalize with debt.

 While using bona fide shareholder loans can make sense in some cases, it can be very difficult for a busy shareholder to keep track of basis and have all the proper documentation in place.
 Shareholders should consider consulting their attorneys to draft written notes.
 One should consider all of their facts and circumstances to determine if they should inject capital through a capital contribution or shareholder loan.

 James Enriquez is a partner of Adaptive Tax Planning, LLC (adaptivetaxplanning.com).
 He holds a Master of Science in Personal Financial Planning and a Master of Science in Taxation.
-He also holds the Enrolled Agent and CERTIFIED FINANCIAL PLANNERÔ designations.
-He can be reached at firstname.lastname@example.org
+He also holds the Enrolled Agent and Certified Financial Planner designations.
+He can be reached at email@example.com.

 Related: S Corp vs. LLC